 William Perkins continued to live at 202 Beacon until his death in July of 1887.
 In his will, he left 202 Beacon to his daughter, Helen Amory (Perkins) Homans, the wife of Dr, John Homans.
 They lived at 161 Beacon.

 On January 10, 1888, 202 Beacon was acquired from Helen Homans by Marian (Palfrey) Motley, the wife of banker Edward Preble Motley.
-They had married in November of 1887 and 202 Beacon was their first home together.
-She was the daughter of Francis and Louisa (Bartlett) Palfrey, who had lived at 202 Beacon until 1880.
-The Motleys also maintained a home in Prides Crossing.
+Marian Motley was the daughter of Francis and Louisa (Bartlett) Palfrey and had spent her childhood at 202 Beacon when it was her parents’ home.
+Edward and Marian Motley had married in November of 1887 and had lived briefly with her parents at 255 Beacon before acquiring 202 Beacon.
+They also maintained a home in Prides Crossing.

 The Motleys continued to live at 202 Beacon during the 1900-1901 winter season, but moved thereafter to 97 Beacon.